Consultations recorded via FourteenFish

-When making a video call or a phone call via FourteenFish we collect consent from the recording automatically before the doctor and patient are connected to each other.
+When making a video call or a phone call via FourteenFish, we collect consent from the recording automatically before the doctor and patient are connected to each other.
 This ensures that any recordings you make via FourteenFish have proper patient consent.
 This is visible in the Audit Log when you view a consultation recording.

-When you upload a recording made outside of FourteenFish, you will be asked how can you demonstrate that the patient gave consent.
+When you upload a recording made outside of FourteenFish, you will be asked how you can demonstrate that the patient gave consent.
 There are two choices...

 - The patient consents verbally in the recording